 The unjust policy of locking up immigrant mothers with their children

-Family detention is the inhumane and unjust policy of jailing immigrant mothers with their children – including babies.
-Upon arrival in the U.S., families are locked up in remote and punitive detention centers, with little access to legal and social services, often experiencing widespread human and civil rights violations.
+Family detention is the inhumane and unjust policy of jailing immigrant parents with their children – including babies.
+Upon arrival in the U.S. families are locked up in detention centers, with little access to legal and social services, often experiencing widespread human and civil rights violations.

-The government expanded the use of family detention in 2014 in an attempt to deter asylum seeking women and children from coming to the U.S. from Central America.
+The government expanded the use of family detention in 2014 in an attempt to deter families seeking asylum from coming to the U.S. from Central America.
 This policy was implemented despite the U.S. having a direct hand in creating the violent and unstable conditions prevailing in Honduras, Guatemala, and El Salvador that are causing many to flee.

 Prior to 2014, the Obama administration had ended large-scale family detention in Texas, with the Berks Family Residential Center in Berks County, Pennsylvania (Berks) being the only family detention center in operation.
 By the end of 2014, Karnes Residential Center in Karnes City, Texas (Karnes) and South Texas Family Residential Center in Dilley, Texas (Dilley) had opened and a fourth facility, the Artesia Family Residential Center in New Mexico, had both opened and closed amongst a firestorm of criticism.
 (See our report: Expose & Close Artesia Family Residential Center, New Mexico).
 With Berks, Karnes, and Dilley all detaining families, the family detention program in the U.S. became the largest since the internment of Japanese Americans in the 1940s with a combined capacity for over 3,000 people.

-The alarming rise of family detention has been met with the increasing demand for an end to the policy.
+The alarming rise of family detention has been met with the increasing demand for an end to the policy altogether.
 In 2015 a federal court ruling called on the government to release children with their mothers from family detention.
-Judge Gee’s ruling found the current practice in violation of the Flores Settlement, an agreement that set the standard for the detention and treatment of immigrant children in the U.S. since 1997.
+Judge Dolly Gee found the current practice in violation of the Flores Settlement, an agreement that set the standard for the detention and treatment of immigrant children in the U.S. since 1997.